-In 2006, the actual market — not the TAM, or the theoretical market, or whatever, but the actual market, the money customers actually spent — was One Million Dollars.
+In 2006, the actual market — not the TAM, or the theoretical market, or whatever, but the actual market, the money customers actually spent — was just One Million Dollars.
+That’s it.
 That was the approximate total actual revenues of the 2 market leaders plus the other pure plays in the market.
 And our best guess back then of TAM was around $300m-$500m.
 But actual revenues in 2006 weren’t even 1% of that TAM.

 Today, a full 12 years later, the market is one billion in actual, real revenue.
 Of course, TAM is always greater than current revenues.
 So let’s assume TAM today is $10 billion (i.e., 10% penetration).
 And note even the TAM is 20x what we thought it would be in 2006.

 Wow, that is a lot of change 🙂 From a $1m actual market — not barely big enough to pay any salaries — to a $1b market today.

 What are some of the learnings here from helping create a market: